Hi, I’m Vanessa

 My short documentaries have played at festivals internationally and my film CUP U. was featured on Jezebel.com, where it received over 35K views and was described as “The Best Documentary on Menstrual Cups” by Dodai Stewart.

-In terms of recent performance work, in 2024 I co-starred in the short film The Joint (Dir. by Joshua Strauch) and have performed multiple short one woman shows at The Brick and Brick Aux.
-Most notably, my show Little Scream, that I wrote and directed, was a part of The Brick’s ?!:New Works showcase in August of 2023.
+In 2024, I co-starred in the short film The Joint (Dir. by Joshua Strauch) and have performed multiple short one woman shows at The Brick and Brick Aux.
+Most notably, my show Little Scream that I wrote and directed, was a part of The Brick’s ?!:New Works showcase in August of 2023.

 Film Programming & Creative Development

-Within the independent film landscape I grew up in the genre space as Programming Director for Frontières International Co-Production Market - an international development market for genre film.
-I remain a jury member and project mentor for the market.
+Within the independent film landscape, I grew up in the genre space as Programming Director for Frontières International Co-Production Market - an international development market for genre film.
+I remain a project mentor for the market.

 Doctorate in Communication Studies